inkImage/real-time-user-guided-colorization_pytorch/README.md

-# Real Time User-guided Colorizationpy with Learned Deep Priors implemented in pytorch
+# "Real Time User-guided Colorization with Learned Deep Priors" implemented in pytorch

 This is a pytorch implementation of ["Real-Time User-Guided Image Colorization with Learned Deep Priors"](https://arxiv.org/abs/1705.02999) by Zhang et.al.